-The following guidelines, which are intended for manuscripts prepared in Microsoft Word or other word-processing programs, are designed to streamline the process of bringing your manuscript through the publication process.
+The following guidelines, which are for manuscripts intended for our Essential Knowledge series, are designed to streamline the process of bringing your manuscript through the publication process.
+Prepare your manuscript in Microsoft Word; do not use LaTeX, LibreOffice, or GoogleDocs.
 To achieve the schedule, quality, and price that are optimal for your project, please follow these instructions carefully.
 Once your manuscript has been accepted for editing, your manuscript editor will be your main contact for the remainder of the publishing process and will provide you with a schedule so you will know when you will need to be available for reviewing the edited manuscript, proofreading, and indexing.
 It is essential that you meet all deadlines provided to you by your editor.
 If you have questions about any of these instructions, do not hesitate to contact your acquisitions editor or acquisitions assistant for help.
 We look forward to receiving your final manuscript.